LibrariesHacked/helibtech/core-library-systems/market-overview.md

 ---
 # Market overview

+[The Library Technology Landscape](https://www.sconul.ac.uk/SCONULDownloadController/Download?iType=1&iID=2417&cGUID=7fe2af48-cb66-46d8-adb1-bd6028163de6&cTempLocation=) : **Results of the SCONUL Technology Survey 2024**

+The SCONUL Library Technology Survey provides an in-depth analysis of the technology landscape in UK and Ireland academic libraries, covering 26 functional areas.
+It serves as a reference for libraries to understand market offerings and improve their technology systems.

+* Comprehensive analysis of library technology in the UK and Ireland.
+* Covers 26 functional areas with detailed product profiles and assessments.
+* Market Complexity and Competition Insight

+The survey reveals a complex market with limited competition in certain areas, particularly in Library Management Systems (LMS).
+This lack of competition raises concerns about value for money and performance.
+The Library Management System market shows dissatisfaction with value for money and limited competition.

 ### Library systems -UK vendors

 See our product directory for a full list of systems suppliers and their full range of systems offered.
 Listed below are the predominant suppliers to UK HE: